John-Swindell/Midtown-discord-bot/README.md

     ```
 4. It will log in and print `Monitor task started`.
 5.  **You must keep this terminal window open** for the bot to continue running.

+## Dev Specific Notes

+Python's `asyncio` is effectively the same as the JavaScript Event Loop.
+It is single-threaded cooperative multitasking.
+The bot maintains a WebSocket connection with Discord.
+The "Heartbeat" is just a standard Ping running on a `setInterval`.
+If you see these `"RESUMED"` Logs, don't worry.
+It usually means a system stutter momentarily blocked the main thread (blocking the Event Loop), causing the WebSocket `ping` to timeout.
+The bot auto-recovers immediately.

+### Blocking vs. Non-Blocking
+Just like you wouldn't block the main UI thread in JS, you cannot block the loop here.

+* ❌ **Bad:** `time.sleep(60)`
+    * **Why:** This pauses the *entire* thread.
+It stops the Event Loop, kills the Heartbeat `setInterval`, and causes a connection timeout.
+* ✅ **Good:** `await asyncio.sleep(60)`
+    * **Why:** This yields control back to the loop (like a Promise/`setTimeout`), allowing the bot to keep the WebSocket alive while waiting.